Here are some of the questions we are commonly asked about the trip. Click on the question to see the answers.

 About 6 liters between the two of us.
 Normally we can find villages with pumps to refill our bottles along the way.
 In Western Sahara, Mauritania and some sparsely populated areas in the Sahel, we carried up to 9 liters.

 Obviously bring a puncture repair kit with at least 20 patches per bike.
 Restock often in Africa because you never know when you'll be able to find more patches.
 Always carry a least two tubes of glue as one might dry out.
 Africans are good at finding a quick fix to most any problem.
 They are really amazing and guys in small villages have fixed problems that left us baffled.
-See our equipment list for more details on tools and spare parts
+Take a look at Bike Accessories and Repair Kit on our gear page for complete details on tools and spare parts

 215 kilometers in one epic ride between Nouakchott, Mauritania and Rosso at the border with Senegal.
 Average speed was 23.83 and total time in the saddle was just over 9 hours.